Playground Reconstruction in Progress

 — The New York Times, May 29, 1914

-A 1939 view from the playground on the north side of the St. Vartan Park to the Chrysler Building shows construction underway nearby for the 1940 Queens-Midtown Tunnel Tunnel | Phtograph from St. Vartan Park Conservancy collection
+A 1939 view from the playground on the north side of the now-named St. Vartan Park shows the Chrysler Building and construction underway across from the park for the 1940 Queens-Midtown Tunnel Tunnel | Photograph from St. Vartan Park Conservancy collection

 The playground . . . was opened on October 4, 1906, at 10 a.m. . . . features in the playground are a ‘large slide’ and old-fashioned ‘see-saws.’
 Both of these innovations have proved great successes, for every child, irrespective of age or size . . .
 On this ground are also found swings for the older children, baby swings for the little ones, a sand box about 12 feet in diameter . . .
 Material also for ball games, tennis, racing pins, potato racing, dumb bells . . .